Tap tap tap. “Good morning. I’ll leave the breakfast outside your door shall I? We’ll be arriving in St Erth station in half an hour.”

 We keep walking over the path and then, suddenly, we come across an elderly man.
 Sat on a bench made from piled rocks and a plank of wood.

-He’s in neat beige slacks.
+He’s in neat red slacks.
 A yellow shirt, yellow tank-top and yellow tie under a red anorak.
-His moustache is neat and trimmed.
+His moustache neat and trimmed.
 His face desperately sad.

 “Hello,” I say.